opensearch-project/documentation-website/_opensearch/query-dsl/full-text.md

 ### Synonyms in a multiple terms search

 You can also use synonyms with the `terms` query type to search for multiple terms.
 Use the `auto_generate_synonyms_phrase_query` Boolean field.
 By default it is set to `true`.
 It automatically generates phrase queries for multiple term synonyms.
-For example, if you have the synonym `"ba, batting average"` and search for "ba," OpenSearch searches for `ba OR "batting average"` (if this option is true) or `ba OR (batting AND average)` (if this option is false).
+For example, if you have the synonym `"ba, batting average"` and search for "ba," OpenSearch searches for `ba OR "batting average"` when the option is `true` or `ba OR (batting AND average)` when the option is `false`.

 To learn more about the multiple terms query type, see [Terms]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/term/#terms).
 For more reference information about phrase queries, see [Lucene documentation](https://lucene.apache.org/core/8_9_0/core/org/apache/lucene/search/PhraseQuery.html).